werf/werf/docs/_includes/reference/cli/werf_kubectl_taint.md

   # Remove from node 'foo' all the taints with key 'dedicated'
   kubectl taint nodes foo dedicated-

-  # Add a taint with key 'dedicated' on nodes having label mylabel=X
+  # Add a taint with key 'dedicated' on nodes having label myLabel=X
   kubectl taint node -l myLabel=X  dedicated=foo:PreferNoSchedule

   # Add to node 'foo' a taint with key 'bar' and no value